 1. Become a Junior Ranger at Mesa Verde National Park

 The park is one of Colorado’s must-visit attractions — and one of the nation’s most important archaeological sites — for visitors of any age.
 Kids get a particular thrill from the park’s Junior Ranger program.
-And since 2016 is the National Park Service’s 100th birthday, they’re offering free admission to fourth graders all year long.

 2. Dig Deeper at Crow Canyon Archaeological Center